 MHs have been widely adopted to solve complex optimization tasks, including FS.
 Thus, the FS process for classification can be viewed as a search problem in a state space, where each state can be represented as a vector of size equal to the number of attributes in the problem and each element of the vector can take the value 1 if the corresponding attribute is selected and 0 otherwise.
 In the literature several metaheuristics have been widely used in recent years to deal with the FS optimization process.
-Such as, ant optimization algorithm [26], dragonfly optimization algorithm [27], whale optimization algorithm (WOA) [28] marine predators' algorithm (MPA)[29], sine cosine algorithm (SCA) [30], [31] Harris hawk optimizations between metaheuristics that has been used to address the FS problem [33]-[35].
+Such as, ant optimization algorithm [26], dragonfly optimization algorithm [27], whale optimization algorithm (WOA) [28] marine predators' algorithm (MPA)[29], sine cosine algorithm (SCA) [30], [31] Harris hawk optimization (HHO) algorithm[32] and other.
+Thus, there are also hybridizations between metaheuristics that has been used to address the FS problem [33]-[35].